 - receiver is accidentally disconnected from the flight controller

-Anyway, don’t just take my words for it, make sure you test failsafe thoroughly before taking off.
+Most importantly, make sure you test failsafe thoroughly before taking off.

 Further Reading: My Tools, Gears and Quads

-Setup Failsafe on Taranis Radio TX
+Setup Failsafe in the Radio (Taranis)

 Go to the Setup Page on your Taranis, scroll down to “Internal RF Module”.